kaifcodec/freefire-jwt-generator-api/README.md

 # FreeFire JWT API 🎮

+* For any question, write an email to: kaifcodec@gmail.com
+---
 A **FastAPI** service that generates a game **JSON Web Token (JWT)** by reproducing the official mobile client flow.
 This process involves using the OAuth guest grant, protobuf serialization (via your own `ff_proto/freefire_pb2.py`), and **AES-128-CBC** payload encryption.